kai-peterson/dm-dashboard-react/README.md

 Front end for dm-dashboard repo.
 Web app for DMs to use to streamline their processes while running games of DnD.

+# dm-dashboard repo server must be running to use all features

 # Features

 - Audio dashboard to quickly and seamlessly set the mood